artigraph/artigraph/src/arti/views/README.md

 # View

-A View represents the in-memory representation of the artifact.
+A View is an in-memory representation of an Artifact.

-Examples include pandas.DataFrame, dask.DataFrame, a BigQuery table.
+Examples include: `pandas.DataFrame`, `dask.DataFrame`, a `BigQuery` table.